 The Act concerning Support and Service for Persons with Certain Functional Impairments (LSS) was enforced in 1994.
-It is a human-rights law designed to offer people with extensive disabilities greater opportunities to lead independent lives, and to ensure that they have equal living conditions and enjoy full participation in community life.
-It can offer support in the form of personal assistance in everyday life, counseling, housing with special services, or assistance for parents whose children have disabilities.
+It is a human rights law designed to offer people with extensive disabilities greater opportunities to lead independent lives, and to ensure that they have equal living conditions and enjoy full participation in community life.
+It can offer support in the form of personal assistance in everyday life, counselling, housing with special services, or assistance for parents whose children have disabilities.
 As its name indicates, the Act applies only to certain groups of disabled people.
 People not covered by it can seek assistance from their municipality under the Social Services Act.
 This and the Planning and Building Act are examples of laws containing clauses that apply specifically to disabled people.

-In 2009, The Discrimination Act was introduced in Sweden, its general purpose being to strengthen the legal protection of the individual and to help victims of discrimination obtain redress and financial compensation.
+In 2009, the Discrimination Act was introduced in Sweden, its general purpose being to strengthen the legal protection of the individual and to help victims of discrimination obtain redress and financial compensation.

 The Act combats discrimination on the grounds of gender, transgender identity or expression, ethnicity, religion or other beliefs, disability, sexual orientation or age, and is divided into two parts.
 The proactive part of the law imposes a duty to take positive action and concerns working life and the educational system.
 The reactive part of the law deals with the prohibition of discrimination in working life, in the educational system and in other areas of society.

 The Equality Ombudsman (DO) monitors compliance with these laws.